IbrahemSarayrah/reading-notes/Class03.md

 ## LOOPS

-> loops will check condition if it returns true a code block will run then the condtion will be checked again and will run the code block again if its true and will not stop until the condition will returns a false
+> loops will check condition if it returns true a code block will run then the condition will be checked again and will run the code block again if its true and will not stop until the condition will returns a false

-* tybe of loops
+* type of loops

 1. `FOR` to run the code for a specific number of time
 2. `WHILE` dont know how many times to run the code and will run as long the condition is true
-3. `DO WHILE` its the same as *WHILE* loop but the difference it will always run the statments inside the curly bracket at lease one time
+3. `DO WHILE` its the same as *WHILE* loop but the difference it will always run the statements inside the curly bracket at lease one time

-* Loop counters to run the code for a specifid number of times
+* Loop counters to run the code for a specified number of times

 ![loop](https://media.geeksforgeeks.org/wp-content/uploads/Loop1.png)